-As at Particulars March 31, 2020 March 31, 2019 i Contingent liabilities Liabilities disputed - appeals filed with respect to Income tax on account of disallowances / additions (Company appeals) 14,457.3 9,565 Excise duty 828.4 915 Note: includes, interest till the date of demand, wherever applicable The Company has made provision on prospective basis to give impact of Provident fund judgement by Hon'ble Supreme Court of India (SC) dated February 28, 2019.
-The Company will update its provision, on receiving further clarity.
-Footnote: Future cash outflows in respect of the above matters are determinable only on receipt of judgements / decisions pending at various forums / authorities.
-Income tax matters where department has preferred an appeal against favourable order received by the Company amounted to ₹ 18,716.4 Million (31 March 2019 ₹ 8,528.0 Million).
-These matters are sub-judice in various forums and pertains to various financial years i Commitments Estimated amount of contracts remaining to be executed on capital account [net of advances] 367.9 396 Letters of credit for imports 4.5 0 For derivatives related commitments refer Note 40 Lease related commitments refer Note 46 The Company is committed to pay milestone payments and royalty on certain contracts, however, obligation to pay is contingent upon fulfillment of contractual obligation by parties to the contract.
+Particulars As at March 31, 2021 As at March 3 1, 2020 Contingent liabilities Liabilities disputed - appeals filed with respect to : 1 Income tax on account of disallowances / additions (Company appeals) C1420 + B 442-444 Excise duty / service tax 14,362.6 1,015.5 14,457.
+828. Note: includes, interest till the date of demand, wherever applicable Foolnote: 1 Future cash outflows in respect of the above matters are determinable only on receipt of judgements / decisions pending at various forums / authorities.
+1 Income tax matters where department has preferred an appeal against favourable order received by the Company amounted to ₹ 18,716.4Million (March 31, 2020 ₹ 16,716.4 Million).
+These matters are sub-judice in various forums and portains to various financial years.
+Commitments Estimated amount of contracts remaining to be executed on capital account (net of advances) 1 Letters of credit for imports 297.2 367.
+For derivatives related commitments (Refer Note 40) 10.3 4.
+Lease related commitments (Refer Note 46) i The Company is committed to pay milestone payments and royalty on certain contracts, however, obligation to pay is contingent upon fulfillment of contractual obligation to parties to the contract.
+8

-NOTE: 39 CAPITAL MANAGEMENT
+NOTE : 39 CAPITAL MANAGEMENT